orcus108/llm-from-scratch/README.md

 # llm-from-scratch
+code written while working through
-Building a GPT-style Large Language Model from scratch in PyTorch, following Sebastian Raschka’s Build a Large Language Model from Scratch.
+*Build a Large Language Model from Scratch* by Sebastian Raschka.

+the goal is to understand how llms actually work by building each component.